jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   142 "Criticism (Philosophy)"
   143 "Intuition" | Philosophical intuition
   144 "Empiricism" + "Humanism" + "Pragmatism"
-  # 145 very little used; going with Dewey 1922 by default
+# 145 Very Little Used; Going with Dewey 1922 by Default
   145 Sensationalism
   146 "Materialism" + "Positivism"
   147 "Pantheism" + "Monism"
-  # 148 very little used; going with Dewey 1922 by default
+# 148 Very Little Used; Going with Dewey 1922 by Default
   148 "Eclecticism"
   149 Other philosophical systems
  150 "Psychology"
-  # 151 is unassigned (but still heavily used at FLP)
+# 151 Is Unassigned (but Still Heavily Used at FLP)
   152 "Psychophysiology"
   153 "Thought and thinking"
   154 "Subconsciousness"
   155 "Creative ability" + "Imagination" + "Developmental psychology"
   156 "Psychology, Comparative"
-  # 157 is unassigned
+# 157 Is Unassigned
   158 Sensibility + Emotions + Affections
-  # 159 is unassigned
+# 159 Is Unassigned
  160 "Logic"
   161 "Induction (Logic)"
-  # 162 seems to be not usxd at FLP; going with Dewey 1922 by default
+# 162 Seems to Be not Usxd at FLP; Going with Dewey 1922 by Default
   162 Deductive logic
-  # 163 and 164 are unassigned
+# 163 And 164 Are Unassigned
   165 "Fallacies (Logic)" + "Paradox"
-  # 166 seems to be not usxd at FLP; going with Dewey 1922 by default
+# 166 Seems to Be not Usxd at FLP; Going with Dewey 1922 by Default
   166 "Syllogism" + "Enthymeme (Logic)"
-  # 167 seems to be not usxd at FLP; going with Dewey 1922 by default
+# 167 Seems to Be not Usxd at FLP; Going with Dewey 1922 by Default
   167 "Hypothesis"
   168 "Persuasion (Rhetoric)" | Argument and persuasion
-  # 169 seems to be not usxd at FLP; going with Dewey 1922 by default
+# 169 Seems to Be not Usxd at FLP; Going with Dewey 1922 by Default
   169 "Analogy"
  170 "Ethics"
   171 Theories of ethics + Philosophy of ethics